heehaw454/DODemo/README.md

 - The deployment is set to 3 replicas for high availability.
 - The service uses a LoadBalancer to expose the app externally on port 80, forwarding to port 8080 in the container.
 - The deployment is configured for autoscaling, so the number of replicas may increase or decrease based on resource usage and cluster configuration.
-- Make sure your image is updated in the registry before deploying
+- Make sure your image is updated in the